heming277/SnowySky/README.md

 ## License

-MingWeb is open-sourced software licensed with MIT license.
+SnowySky is open-sourced website licensed with MIT license.

 ## Acknowledgments